-If part of the machinery cannot be repaired or replaced then during re-import such machinery has to bear duty as if it is being imported.
-The invoice should show separately cost of such parts/raw materials to enable proper valuation.
+If part of the machinery cannot be repaired or replaced, then during re-import, such machinery has to bear duty as if it is being imported.
+The invoice should show separately the cost of such parts/raw materials to enable proper valuation.

 Refer to Notification No. 87/98-Cus (NT) dt.
 9.11.98

 The Commercial samples are basically the specimens of the goods which are imported by the traders in India to know its characteristics and usage and assess its marketability in India.
-These samples are also brought by the representatives of Manufacturers abroad to show if to prospective customers in India, to persuade & convince them of the need, efficacy and suitability of these goods for the Indian market.
+These samples are also brought by the representatives of Manufacturers abroad to show prospective customers in India, and to persuade and convince them of the need, efficacy and suitability of these goods for the Indian market.

 Samples can be imported by the trade, industry, individuals, Companies, Associations, Research Institutes or Laboratories.
 These can also be brought by the representatives of manufacturers abroad either as a part of their personal baggage or through post or courier.
 They can also be sent by manufacturers/ traders abroad to above parties in India.